 This is a very simple maintenance item, BUT it is easy to screw this up.
 Why?
 Because Toyota doesn’t use ‘power steering fluid’ in their power steering systems.
 So don’t just go to the auto parts store and buy some generic power steering fluid and put it in there.
 The manual for the Toyota Sienna specifies “Automatic Transmission Fluid Dextron II or III.”

 This can be confusing for a lot of people, “Why am I putting transmission fluid into my power steering?”
 But this is correct.
 You WILL use ATF for your power steering!
 It is important though, so make sure that you get the designation right, Dextron II or III.
 If you get the wrong one, it can make things worse.

-Note: If you buy through links on our site, we may earn an affiliate commission – at no cost to you.
-Thank you for your help keeping this site active.
+If you buy through links on our site, we may earn an affiliate commission – at no additional cost to you.

 Adding Power Steering Fluid to a Toyota Sienna Steps